mvysny/shepherd/README.md

 # Adding Your Project To Shepherd

+> Tip: The [shepherd-cli](https://github.com/mvysny/shepherd-java-client) is a far easier way
+> to add your projects.
+This way also works, but is more low-level, requires you to write kubernetes yaml config files
+> and fiddle with Jenkins, and is more error-prone. shepherd-cli calls this project
+> anyway, but its project config file is far simpler.

 Shepherd expects the following from your project:

 1. It must have `Dockerfile` at the root of its git repo.